-- Incorporating customer behavior: For every prospect and customer, we collect many points of data.
-The challenge is not how much data we collect, but how we make sense of it all – which details are important, where do you store it, how do we analyze, etc.
+- Incorporating customer behavior: For every prospect and customer, many data points are collected.
+The challenge is not how much data we collect, but how to make sense of it all – which details are important, where do you store it, how do we analyze, etc.

 - Executing across multiple applications (in a timely fashion): Unfortunately, customer data and behavior patterns don’t coexist in most marketing platforms.
 Many users will collect data in their customer data platforms and marry it, one-by-one, with every user in their marketing campaigns.
 Not only does this waste significant time, but could prove ineffective as timing is key in many scenarios.

 These challenges can seem impenetrable, but are being overcome by emerging strategies that involve automation — which can handle large-scale orchestration — and API integrations — which connect all your applications, including syncing your customer data platform to your marketing automation platform (MAP) to produce flawlessly-executed personalized marketing campaigns in real time.

 Given its transformative power to change business, intelligent technologies and tools must be led by an insightful, human-driven strategy guiding its outputs — with one end goal being personalized experiences.
 Technology, in this instance, can highlight the value or utility of a product, which in turn spurs personalized marketing — and personalized marketing can breed brand loyalty and customer retention (think Apple introducing Face ID and animojis in 2017).

 Marketing automation is the sole way to reach every intended customer in your database at a time with the content they need.
 It enables automations like:

 - Prompting mobile users with in-app notifications after they click on a particular button or link